 - 2 Course outline

 - 3 Science and technology underlying fieldwork recording

-- 4 Equipment and tools for recording, editing, and analysis
+- 4 Equipment and tools for recording, editing, and analysis (hardware and software)

 - 5 Readings and reserve

 - 8 Course bibliography

 This course centers on ethnographic fieldwork, as applied to the study of society and culture, with a focus on sound and music.

 While this Department of Music course is geared especially for ethnomusicologists, its broad coverage of theoretical and ethical issues, fieldwork techniques, inclusion of multimedia technology, and a pedagogy of learning-by-doing (from proposal writing, to fieldnotes, to shooting video) will prove useful to students in a wide variety of social science disciplines, including anthropology, sociology, education, and political science.

 Ethnomusicology may be defined as "the meaningful social practice of studying music as a meaningful social practice" (Frishkopf 2011).
 Within music studies, ethnomusicology's most distinctive practical feature is fieldwork, the principal component of the ethnographic enterprise upon which most ethnomusicological (and cultural anthropological) research is based.